svn2github/blueMSX/blueMSXnano/README.txt

     -v             Verbose, shows FPS and Z80 frequency -n             Run emulation in normal speed (3.57MHz) -h             Shows help
+    -nodirect      (MS-DOS only) Do not use direct access to PC video memory

 Example:
     Run emulator at normal speed: